 Room Air-Cycles; Hot & Cold

 The ac unit operation is centered on air movement control.
 By doing so, it can control the temperature of the room by controlling the temperature of the air passing through it.
-In those sweltering conditions, the temperature control is in turn handled by what is known as a ‘cooling coil’ which is self-explanatory; it is a cold wounding that cools air through physical contact.
-When you power on the unit, you immediately activate a blower, a compressor and also cause a drop in temperature at the coil (cooling setting).
-The blower, therefore, sucks air from your room into the unit and directs it towards air filters that remove any present dust particles or dirt
+In those sweltering conditions, the temperature control is, in turn, handled by what is known as a ‘cooling coil,’ which is self-explanatory; it is a cold wounding that cools air through physical contact.
+When you power on the unit, you immediately activate a blower, a compressor, and also cause a drop in temperature at the coil (cooling setting).
+The fan, therefore, sucks air from your room into the unit and directs it towards air filters that remove any present dust particles or dirt

 As your air is being drawn in and cleaned, the cooling coil is increasingly dropping in temperature.
-Once the cleaning stage is done, your air is then routed to the coil where it gets in contact with it.
-Since the air from the room is at a higher temperature, the contact with the coil and its cold surroundings causes it to lose its heat at this stage.
-That’s not all, the low temperatures of the coil chamber also trigger a condensation event which takes out all the moisture in the hot air.
+Once the cleaning stage is done, your breath is then routed to the loop, where it gets in contact with it.
+Since the air from the room is at a higher temperature, the connection with the coil and its cold surroundings causes it to lose its heat at this stage.
+That’s not all; the low temperatures of the coil chamber also trigger a condensation event that takes out all the moisture in the hot air.
 Water droplets will form in the chamber and can be noticed draining out of the unit on the outside section of the window ac unit.

 The Thermostat Operation